High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Stabilized - type ESAV schemes

 For special choice $V(\cdot)$ in \eqref{f_cut}, it deduces from Theorems \ref{thm:MBP_L21} and \ref{thm:MBP_un_L21} that $ \tau \leq 0.1044 $ for the double-well potential and $ \tau \leq 0.0646 $ for the Flory--Huggins potential are required to preserve the discrete MBP on uniform temporal grids.
 Note that these conditions are only sufficient but not necessary.
-Therefore, in the following tests, two different types of temporal girds (one satisfies the condition, while the other violates it) are employed for each potential, i.e., $ \tau = 1, 0.1 $ for the double-well case, and $ \tau = 1/3, 1/30 $ for the Flory–Huggins case.
+Therefore, in the following tests, three different types of temporal girds are employed for each potential, two of which violate the time-step restriction while the other satisfies it.
+Specifically, we take $ \tau = 1, 0.5, 0.1 $ for the double-well potential and $ \tau = 1/3, 1/6, 1/30 $ for the Flory–Huggins potential.
 The coarsening dynamics are tested using the two $L2$-$1_{\sigma}$-sESAV schemes with different stabilization terms.
-Numerical results for both the double-well potential and Flory–Huggins potential are depicted in Figures \ref{figEx6_1} and \ref{figEx6_2}, respectively.
-As illustrated, the unbalanced $L2$-$1_{\sigma}$-sESAV scheme can preserve the discrete MBP on both temporal grids, whereas the solutions of the standard one exceed the maximum-bound $\beta$ when using the larger time step, see Figures \ref{figEx6_1a} and \ref{figEx6_2a}.
-This demonstrates the effectiveness and excellence of the proposed unbalanced stabilization term in preserving discrete MBP.
+Numerical results for the double-well and Flory–Huggins potentials are depicted in Figures \ref{figEx6_1} and \ref{figEx6_2}, respectively.
+From these results, we observe that: (i) when the time steps satisfy the restriction \eqref{MBP:un_L21_tau} (or \eqref{MBP:L21_tau} with $K_2=1$), both schemes preserve the discrete MBP, see Figures \ref{figEx6_1c} and \ref{figEx6_2c}; (ii) when the time steps moderately violate the constraint, both schemes can still preserve the discrete MBP, indicating that the conditions in Theorems \ref{thm:MBP_L21} and \ref{thm:MBP_un_L21} are only sufficient but not necessary, see Figures \ref{figEx6_1b} and \ref{figEx6_2b}; (iii) however, when the given largest time steps are used for both schemes, the unbalanced $L2$-$1_{\sigma}$-sESAV scheme can still preserve the discrete MBP, whereas the standard $L2$-$1_{\sigma}$-sESAV scheme yields solutions exceeding the corresponding maximum-bound $\beta$, see Figures \ref{figEx6_1a} and \ref{figEx6_2a}.
+This demonstrates the effectiveness and excellence of the proposed unbalanced stabilization term in preserving the discrete MBP.